 Approximately 35% or all the world’s oranges comes from Brazil and the country is also responsible for more than half of all the orange juice distributed across the globe.

-Brazil is the second largest poultry producer in the world but claims prime position as the largest poultry meat exporter.
+Brazil is the second-largest poultry producer in the world but claims a prime position as the largest poultry meat exporter.

 Despite its prominent position in the poultry industry, Brazil has never suffered a case of Avian Influenza.